temannin/Spreact/README.md

 4. Fill out Project Details
 5. Done!

-**Note: When installing the ReactJS app, we add a `proxy: {"http://localhost:8080"}` property to the project's `package.json` file so that any requests not mapped to `/` are redirect to the Java API.
+**Note: When installing the ReactJS app, we add a `proxy: {"http://localhost:8080"}` property to the project's `package.json` file so that any requests not mapped to `/` are redirected to the Spring Boot API.
 This avoids CORS related issues amongst other things.**